Prefill checkout properties

 - Payment details

-You can pass data to a checkout to prefill properties, reducing purchase friction for your customers and increasing conversion.
+You can pass data to a checkout to prefill properties, reducing purchase friction for customers and increasing conversion.
 You can prefill all data except payment information.

 Prefilling works with both overlay checkout and inline checkout.
 You can use HTML data attributes or JavaScript properties.